-One of the most common questions we get is: what is a messaging game?
+One of the most common questions we get is: what is a messaging app?

-Is the entire gameplay inside of the threads?
+Is the entire interaction inside of the threads?

 How does that work?